-Since early 2015, Zettar has been engaged to support the the highly ambitious data transfer requirements of Linac Coherent Light Source II (LCLS-II), a premier U.S. DOE Exascale Computing Initiative (ECI) preparation project hosted at the SLAC National Accelerator Laboratory in Menlo Park, California.
+Since early 2015, Zettar has been engaged to support the the highly ambitious data movement requirements of Linac Coherent Light Source II (LCLS-II), a premier U.S. DOE Exascale Computing Initiative (ECI) preparation project hosted at the SLAC National Accelerator Laboratory in Menlo Park, California.
 As a result, all engineering members have gained extensive experience applying the U.S. DOE ECI’s “co-design” principle – integrated consideration of storage, computing, networking (including network security), and concurrent software for optimal performance.
 Thus, working with Zettar will help your business to gain such valuable experience as well.

 Foremost, we strongly recommend getting all infrastructural stacks ready, storage, computing (servers, physical and/or virtual), networking (including network security, e.g. firewall).
 Moving data at scale and speed is neither a software alone nor network alone endeavor.
 Furthermore, an application can only run so well as its environment (and its settings, which depends on the environment) allows it to.

 Never think like this: “Oh, let’s just install the software and see how fast it runs!”
 That’s not for professionals!

 Please Contact Sales.
 Zettar’s Tech Sales team will be in touch and provide you the necessary info.